Six Marys Chapter 7

 This photograph of Kim Myung-hee was taken by Eu Hyo-min in 1954 or 1955.
 She was sitting outside the church.
 He explained that she was unhappy because there had just been a fight between her and some of Moon’s other women.

-Q.13: Learning of all these countless tragedies, one after another, everyone must have been truly indignant.
+Q.13: Upon realizing that countless kinds of tragedies were occurring one after another, everyone must have truly become enraged.

 Q.14: Now, what do you think when you look back on your past?